versalitas/travel_search_backend/README.md

 ### Endpoints

-Open collection of endpoints in postman and test away.
+Check out the postman collection of endpoints in 'VUELING CHALLENGE'.
-Testing result of introducing 'MAD' :
+Result of introducing 'MAD' :

 ![Demo](docs/endpoint.png)